tainangao/Coursera_Capstone/README.md

 I also wrote a [blog post](https://medium.com/@jacqueline3749/residential-apartment-sales-price-and-venues-analysis-of-manhattan-1a0ab261d5a9) about this project (photo taken by me =))

-## Residential Apartment Sales Price and Venues Analysis of Manhattan
+## Problem Statement

 When people consider buying residential apartments, what they often take into consideration are the price and what the neighborhood has to offer.
-In this project, I will
+In this project, I will assemble 5 data sources and
 1. plot a Choropleth using Folium library, JSON files, Google Geocoding API, and Shapely library
 2. cluster all the neighborhoods in Manhattan into 5 clusters using Folium library, Foursquare API, GeoPy library, and K-means

+## Data Sources
+- Foursquare API
+- Google Geocoding API
+- `Neighborhood Tabulation Areas.geojson`
+- `rollingsales_manhattan.xls`
+- 2014 New York City Neighborhood Names

-### Analysis Process
+## Analysis Process
 #### Part 1: Choropleth
 1. import `rollingsales_manhattan.xls` as `df`
 2. drop commercial apartments and apartments without price